DandyCodes/css-cheatsheet/README.md

 # CSS Cheatsheet
 ## Description
 This repository contains a website which provides the user with code snippets for common CSS design patterns.
+This is for testing purposes.

 ![a screenshot of the deployed website](/assets/images/screenshot.png)
 ## Usage